Jerady/sensorbox-data-decoder/README.md

 `sbt run`

 Runs a Publisher to publish 10 MQTT messages with sensorboxdata.proto encoded payload.
-A per default it connects to Broker URL `tcp://localhost:1883` publishes by usind topic `sensorboxdata/demo`:
+A per default it connects to Broker URL `tcp://localhost:1883`.
+Messages are published to topic `sensorboxdata/demo`:

 ```bash